amazon-ion/ion-docs/docs.md

 These terms have particular definitions as it relates to their usage within the Amazon Ion Specification documents.

+---

+[Ion 1.1 Draft Specification][13]

+This document describes a new minor version of the Ion data format.

 [1]: docs/spec.html
 [2]: docs/binary.html